idaholab/moose/modules/solid_mechanics/doc/content/source/kernels/StressDivergenceRZTensors.md

 The coordinate type in the Problem block of the input file must be set to +`COORD_TYPE = RZ`+.

-Using the tensor mechanics master action, as shown
+Using the solid mechanics quasi-static physics, as shown

-!listing modules/tensor_mechanics/test/tests/2D_geometries/2D-RZ_finiteStrain_test.i block=Modules/TensorMechanics/Master
+!listing modules/solid_mechanics/test/tests/2D_geometries/2D-RZ_finiteStrain_test.i block=Physics/SolidMechanics/QuasiStatic

 the `StressDivergenceRZTensors` kernel will be automatically built when the coordinate system in the Problem block is specified for the axisymmetric RZ system,

-!listing modules/tensor_mechanics/test/tests/2D_geometries/2D-RZ_finiteStrain_test.i block=Problem
+!listing modules/solid_mechanics/test/tests/2D_geometries/2D-RZ_finiteStrain_test.i block=Problem

 and only two displacement variables are provided:

-!listing modules/tensor_mechanics/test/tests/2D_geometries/2D-RZ_finiteStrain_test.i block=GlobalParams
+!listing modules/solid_mechanics/test/tests/2D_geometries/2D-RZ_finiteStrain_test.i block=GlobalParams

 !syntax parameters /Kernels/StressDivergenceRZTensors

-!include modules/tensor_mechanics/common/seealsoADStressDivergenceKernels.md
+!include modules/solid_mechanics/common/seealsoADStressDivergenceKernels.md

 !syntax inputs /Kernels/StressDivergenceRZTensors